smburgess/minimal-pipeline/README.md

 # Minimal pipeline

-Try cloning this repository to your computer :computer:.
+This minimal pipeline tool takes an [input data file](02_input/input.csv) and processes it, using a [Python script](03_scripts/script.py), to produce an [output data file](04_output/output.csv).

+The current script calculates the mean, standard deviation, and number of data points in the input data file.
+The whole system can be run by entering a single command, e.g. `./runlocal.sh`, see below.
+Even if many more scripts are

+## Minimal pipeline
-* Open a terminal and navigate (using the `ls` and `cd` commands) to the place on computer that you want to keep the folder.
+* Open a terminal and navigate (using the `ls` and `cd` commands) to the place on your computer :computer: that you want to keep the folder.
 * Clone this repository by entering the following into the terminal:
 ```bash
 git clone https://github.com/burgess-lab/minimal-pipeline.git
 ```
-* Note that you will need the [Pandas](https://pandas.pydata.org/) python to run the analysis, to install enter the following into the terminal.
+* Note that you will likely need the [Pandas](https://pandas.pydata.org/) python to run the analysis, to install this module enter the following into the terminal.
 ```bash
 sudo pip install pandas
 ```